tdauth/wc3lib/README.md

 # wc3lib

-The Warcraft III Library is a collection of libraries for supporting the file formats of Blizzard's games Warcraft III: Reign of Chaos and Warcraft III: The Frozen Throne.
+The Warcraft III Library is a collection of libraries and tools for supporting the file formats of Blizzard's games Warcraft III: Reign of Chaos and Warcraft III: The Frozen Throne.
-Additionally, the project provides some useful applications for modifying the game.
+The current state is still experimental and under development.
-Please consider that this version is NEITHER stable NOR usable yet!
+You are welcome to create pull requests with improvements.
-The API documentation of the code contains much more information about the project than this overview.
+The API documentation of the code contains much more information about the project than this overview. wc3lib does not support CASC archives from Warcraft III: Reforged yet.

 ## Dependencies

 The project requires several external libraries.
 To reduce the dependencies just disable certain options.
 For example, you can build the project without requiring OGRE and KF5 KIO by disabling the options `MDLX`, `USE_KIOSLAVE` and `USE_OGREBLP`.
 These are the libraries required by the core modules:

 * Boost Libraries: system filesystem serialization program_options iostreams unit_test_framework timer
 * libjpeg9-dev (only when the option `BLP` is enabled)
 * bzip2 (only when the option `MPQ` is enabled)